Washington Monument (Baltimore): Restoration

-1815 cornerstone rediscovered and 1915 time capsule discovered
+Time capsule discoveries

 During the monument's restoration two time capsules were discovered, the Monument's original 1815 cornerstone and a 1915 Centennial time capsule.
 Although the Monument's cornerstone had long been known to exist, its exact location was unknown.
 The 1915 Centennial time capsule, however, had been forgotten to time.
 The first to be discovered, the 1915 time capsule, was a sealed copper box that had been placed behind a plaque in the monument during the centennial celebrations in 1915.
 It was discovered in October 2014.

 In February 2015, during digging for a sewage tank, a second time capsule, the Monument's original cornerstone, was discovered containing three well preserved glass jars stuffed with and surrounded by newspapers from July 1 and July 3, 1815, the days right before the laying of the cornerstone.
 The cornerstone was a nearly perfect granite cube with a marble lid, weighing between 1,000 and 1,500 pounds (roughly 450 to 700 kg).
 Besides the jars, the cornerstone contained a panel carved by local stonemasons and carvers of the time, and is expected to contain additional items, including coins and a metal plate.
 Like the 1915 capsule, the cornerstone contents were taken to the Walters Art Museum for analysis.

 The contents of the 1815 cornerstone were fully revealed, and the 1915 time capsule opened, on June 2, 2015, at the Walters Art Museum.
 Among many interesting artifacts, the 1815 cornerstone contents included a copy of the United States Declaration of Independence printed in the (Baltimore) Federal Gazette on July 3, 1815, the day before the cornerstone was laid.
 The newspaper was folded open to the page printing the Declaration, and appears to be the last item placed in the stone.
 This inclusion suggests that to those who built the Monument in 1815, it was not just the first monument to honor America's founding father, George Washington, but also one of the earliest American monuments celebrating American national independence.

 The contents of both time capsules can be seen on public display at the Maryland Center for History and Culture, located just two blocks from the monument.